mstable/MIPs/MIPS/mip-4.md

 As opposed to collecting lending market interest each deposit, we will add a new function to `Masset.sol` that specifically collects the interest from the lending markets and deposits it to the SavingsManager.
 Following the mechanism in [mip-2](./mip-2) in which a publicly accessible function is called intermittently, we will then **stream the collected yield over the course of a DAY** to SAVE.
-This introduces an extra 1600 gas for each deposit (2x SLOAD).

 ### Rationale